Jensen-holm/FireTCP/README.md

 run the service first using the mojo cli: `mojo run server.🔥` <br>
 then, run the client to connect to the service: `mojo run client.🔥` <br>

+### Limitations

+The HTTPLite server is built to handle one endpoint, hence the word Lite in the name.
+This is on purpose as sometmes this is all you need.
+Use HTTPLite if you want a litght weight HTTP server without extra bloat.

 FireApi HTTP Micro Servers can only run one route at a time, that route has to be a struct that inherits from the Route trait defined in the FireApi.route file.